Air Force veteran helps homeless veterans

-To date, Rhilinger says nearly 55 residents of the center have received favorable decisions from the VA that resulted in monthly benefits based on injury or illness they suffered while on military service, and have had another six appeals expedited which were more than four years old under previous representation.
+To date, Rhilinger says 85 residents of the center have received favorable decisions from the VA that resulted in monthly benefits based on injury or illness they suffered while on military service, and have had another six appeals expedited which were more than four years old under previous representation.

 A caring collaboration

 The mission of the New England Center and Home for Veterans is to equip veterans who are facing, or are at risk of homelessness, with the tools for economic self-sufficiency, and to provide them with a new path to achieve successful and dignified independent living.
 During a typical year, NECHV provides transitional housing and residential services for up to 1,000 veterans.
 The center also provides community-based, in-home support services to more than 500 veterans annually, to keep them stable and successful in the community before homelessness can occur.